Measures of the Shape of a Distribution

 Skewness refers to the degree of deviation from a symmetrical distribution, such as the normal distribution.
 A symmetrical distribution has identical shapes on either side of the mean.

-Distributions that are nonsymmetrical have unequal shapes on either side of the mean, leading to skewness.
-This is because nonsymmetrical distributions depart from the usual bell shape of the normal distribution.
+Nonsymmetrical distributions have unequal shapes on either side of the mean, leading to skewness.
+This is because they depart from the normal distribution’s usual bell shape.

 Skewness can be positive, negative, or, in some cases, undefined.
 The shape of a skewed distribution depends on outliers, which are extremely negative and positive observations.